No decision on Super Puma offshore flights

 Four people died when the Super Puma AS332 L2 went down close to shore on a flight to Shetland's Sumburgh Airport from the Borgsten Dolphin rig.

-It is understood the pilot was seriously injured.'Central issue'
+It is understood the pilot was seriously injured.

 The protest rally was held at the union's Crown Street offices.